-Growth 2008 – 2017
+Growth 2008 – 2019

 We conduct human trafficking awareness training in several remote areas of Nepal where traffickers have been known to target victims, training young girls in how to avoid the deceptive practices of traffickers.
 We also operate a rehabilitation home in Kathmandu for young Nepali girls and ladies who have been rescued from human trafficking situations.
-In the slums of Kathmandu we operate a child labor response program called “The Children’s Hope Center” which provides nutrition support and education assistance to children recovering from, or at risk for, hazardous child labor.

 Please follow this link to read the most recent news coming from our Nepal programs.